Fido (Abraham Lincoln's dog)

 Fido (c.
 1851 – 1865) was a yellow mixed-breed dog owned by Abraham Lincoln and kept by the family for a number of years prior to Lincoln's presidency, and became a presidential pet during Lincoln's presidency, although he remained in Springfield, Illinois.
+Fido came to wider notice through the scholarship of T. D. Bancroft who was the first writer to publish content about Fido in a pamphlet published about Lincoln at the time of the United States' centennial in 1876.

 Early life

 Fido was a favorite of Lincoln and his younger sons, Willie and Tad.
 He was known to wait for Lincoln outside the barber shop and would sometimes carry a parcel in his mouth when going home with his master.

 Lincoln's election

 Close to Lincoln, and friendly by nature, Fido was frightened by loud noises and crowds.
 After Lincoln was elected, Fido cowered from the crowds who greeted the president-elect, the fireworks, and the increased attention surrounding his master.
 Knowing the bustle of Washington, the number of people who would be going through the White House, and the social scene surrounding it, Lincoln and his wife, Mary, decided to leave Fido in Springfield, where the family had lived.